Autoregressive Networks: the Obscure Kind of Generative Network

 So start from the top and then predict the current pixel based on the pixels that are scanned before it.
 If you read the papers, the results for generative models is that they all seem very blocky and digital.

 To summarize though this latest development from DeepMind.
 The details of this paper are impressive in that underneath the covers its able to create a discrete representation.
-It may not be obvious to many, but this is indeed a significant step towards bridging the semantic gap between intuition and rationality.
+It may not be evident to many, but this is indeed a significant step towards bridging the semantic gap between intuition and rationality.